mkrainerMAM/my_website/content/blogs/blog1.md

 slug: ipsum
 title: Trump vs. Clinton
 ---
+The goal of this project was to illustarte the top 10 cities in California that donated most money to Trump and Clinton.
 First I saved two different dataframes CA_contributor and zipcodes in new varibales and merged them via left_join as one dataframe as CA_contributors only listed the zipcodes while the other one assigned the zipcodes to the cities.
 But first I had to transform the zipcodes into doubles to match the format of the zipcodes in the CA_contributor.